Internationally educated applicants

 - If you were required to take the ARNAP, review your results and complete any specified bridging education courses before you proceed.

 Estimated time needed: 12 – 15 months to complete bridging courses and add waiting time for available seats.
 The bridging program is available only at Mount Royal University.
-Please note that they recently reported a waiting time of four to five registration attempts before being accepted to the program.
+Please note that they recently reported a significant waiting time before being accepted to the program due to the high number of applications they receive.
 If you have questions or concerns about this, please contact Mount Royal University directly.

 - Once you have completed any assigned coursework, we will notify you about your next steps.
 This may include writing the NCLEX exam, applying for a graduate nurse permit, and/or applying for an RN permit.

 - Once you have completed any assigned coursework and successfully completed the NCLEX exam, we will notify you when you are eligible for an RN permit.
-Sign in to your MyCARNA account and complete the jurisprudence course and the Bill 21 course - Protecting Patients from Sexual Abuse or Misconduct.
+Sign in to your MyCARNA account and complete the jurisprudence course.
 Then submit the initial RN permit application and pay the registration fee if applicable.

 It may take us longer to give you a decision on your application if you: